Creative drawing ideas for kids can include simple marker drawings, which are perfect for studying lines, one of the Elements of Art.

-1. Arrange and trace wood leaf shapes onto a sheet of paper with a pencil, making the lines as light as possible.
+1. Arrange and trace wood leaf shapes onto a sheet of paper with a pencil.
+Make the lines as light as possible.
 Add a spine to each leaf.
-Keep the overlapping of the leaves to a minimum for younger artists.
-It can get confusing if you create lots of layered areas.
+Keep the overlapping of the leaves to a minimum for younger artists as it can get confusing if you create lots of layered areas.

 2. Using a marker, start drawing angled lines on one side of a leaf.
 Continue making parallel lines until the side is filled in.
-Do NOT trace the outside edge with the marker.
-It’s edge will be defined by the ending marker lines.
+Try to avoid tracing the outside edge as it will be defined by the ending marker lines.
+Tricky to avoid, I know, but the effect is very cool!

 3. Continue drawing lines in all the leaves until they are filled.